 Star Tours – The Adventures Continue Disney’s Hollywood Studios

-Queue: Set several years before the time of the original Star Tours, this updated queue winds through the terminal area of the Star Tours spaceport and will remind anyone who has ever traveled via air of the airport experience, complete with security scans and luggage screening.
+Queue: The queue winds through the terminal area of the Star Tours spaceport and will remind anyone who has ever traveled via air of the airport experience, complete with security scans and luggage screening.
 Large flight status displays on the walls list the arrivals, departures and destinations of upcoming flights.
 Audio-animatronic characters, including C-3PO and R2-D2, are engaged in various tasks like equipment maintenance while the G2-9T droid dutifully screens baggage.

-Before boarding their StarSpeeder 1000, guests will view a short safety video featuring safety droid Aly San San, describing loading procedures and seat belts.
+Before boarding their StarSpeeder 1000, guests will grab their flight glasses and view a short safety video featuring safety droid Aly San San, describing loading procedures and seat belts.